-About twelve minutes into the movie, a car accident happens on the road entering the tunnel.
+Production technical errors occur as well – about twelve minutes into What Dreams May Come, a car accident happens on the road entering the tunnel.
 Chris Nielsen witnesses the accident and runs in to aid the victims.
 As the camera moves in to follow his path, you can see a shadow of the camera lift on the left wall of the tunnel.

 As Chris is running through the fields of the painting the plants are not moving around him, but instead through him.
 Along the same lines, when Albert Lewis is stomping around in the water there are splashes – he is clearly interacting with the water, but there are no ripples in the water caused by his presence and actions.

 When Chris is underwater in the painting, nothing underwater is “painted” – it is all real life as filmed.
 Even the surface of the water above him is not painted.

 This movie is filled with technical inaccuracies, however most of them are intentional and are part of the fun in the movie – such as Artemis knitting a chain-mail “impermeable” vest.